 Step 3.
 This is where penetration testing comes into play.
 You employ external security engineers to try and break into your system much as a hacker would.
 This exposes the security loopholes that a malicious actor could have exploited.

 Why Penetration Testing is Important for a Small Business?

 As we have discussed earlier, when you are trying to get a lot done in a short period of time, security becomes the last concern.
 But you cannot have it that way if you are to survive for a long time in the technology business – which is every business nowadays.

-Penetration testing for startups helps detect the vulnerabilities that creep into the system.
+Penetration testing by third-party for startups helps detect the vulnerabilities that creep into the system.
 We will lay down three specific reasons for you that make frequent penetration testing an absolute necessity for startups.

 1. Vulnerability Detection

 The first major setback for startups and small businesses in terms of security is accepting the notion that cyberattacks concern only large & famous companies.
 When you build an application, you stitch multiple other applications, plugins, libraries, & other third-party features into it to make your app more robust.